With just a few hours explore this self-guided walking tour in Lagos, in Portugal, and discover the main monuments and places of interest.

 Statue of Dom Sebastião

-On the ground floor of the former City Hall building is the Tourist Office, where you can obtain further information about the Algarve Region.
+On the ground floor of the former City Hall building is the Tourism Office, where you can obtain further information about the Algarve Region.

 Museological Nucleus – Slavery Route (Rota da Escravatura)